oils-for-unix/oils/doc/ysh-tour.md

 ## Summary

 YSH is a large language that evolved from Unix shell.
-It has Python-like expressions on typed data, and Ruby-like command blocks.
+It has shell-like commands, Python-like expressions on typed data, and Ruby-like command blocks.

 Even though it's large, you can "forget" the bad parts of shell like `[ $x -lt
 $y ]`.